Mercury Sable: Fourth generation (2000–2005)

-The Sable received another redesign in 1999 for MY 2000, which minimized some of the oval design elements from the 1996 model, replacing them with more conventional styling.
+The Sable received another redesign in late 1999 for the 2000 model year, which minimized some of the oval design elements from the 1996 model, replacing them with more conventional styling.
 The redesign also featured a taller roof over the rear-passenger space, to increase passenger headroom that had been sacrificed by the tapered 1996 design.
 The taller and roomier trunk also served to make the vehicle more functional.
 The interior was completely changed for a much more conservative design.
 Certain elements of the interior were retained from the 1996 model, such as the integrated control console, which combined the sound system and climate controls into one panel; but the shape of that panel was changed from the controversial oval to a more conventional and conservative trapezoid.
 The suspension was also softened to appeal to a broader, non-sporting audience.
 To reduce the price and increase profitability, many features such as four-wheel disc brakes were eliminated on the sedan; station wagons retained four-wheel disc brakes.